rust-lang/rfcs/text/0000-structural-records.md

 as the user wrote them and not as how the type system seems them.

-Furthermore, for a structural record to be a well-formed type, the component types must be and each field name may only occur once.
+Furthermore, for a structural record to be a well-formed type, the component types must each be well-formed and each field name may only occur once.

 #### Term / Expression typing